infumap/infumap/docs/deployment/raspberry-pi.md

     cd git
     git clone https://github.com/infumap/infumap.git

+TODO: At the time of writing, there are no releases.
+When there are, check out the latest release before building.
+Do not use a master branch build in production as it will be much less well tested.

 Determine the latest version of `nvm` here https://github.com/nvm-sh/nvm (at the time of writing 0.39.7) and install similar to:

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash